rbasniak/rbk-api-modules/Demo3/readme.txt

-Sample focused on Windows Authentication
+Sample focused on integration tests with SQLite